wenxin-c/tp/docs/UserGuide.md

 Ask WellNUS++ to display the current time of the timer for users to check time remaining.

 `check` can be used whenever during the ongoing session.
+If the timer has not `start`, is `stop` or reached 0 and is waiting for the `next` command, check will not run.

 Format: `check`